Non-Sequential Decentralized Stochastic Control Revisited: Causality and Static Reducibility: Introduction

 With the recognition that the information fields generated by local measurements lead to subtle conditions on solvability and causality, an alternative probabilistic model, based on quantum mechanics, for describing such problems has been proposed by Baras in \cite{Baras1} and \cite{Baras2}.
-Such quantum team decision theory, for sequential systems however, has also been studied in \cite{saldiyukselGeoInfoStructure}.
-Our paper will also have implications for the applicability of such studies for non-sequential models.
+Such quantum team decision theory, for sequential systems, has also been studied in \cite[Section 5.2]{saldiyukselGeoInfoStructure} and \cite{anantharam2025quantum}.
+In this context, our positive results in the paper under Causality also has positive implications for the applicability of classical probability theory for non-sequential models.

+{\bf Contributions.} (i) We revisit the notion of Causality (a definition due to Witsenhausen \cite{WitsenhausenSIAM71} and which has been refined by Andersland and Teneketzis \cite{AnderslandTeneketzisI}), and provide an alternative representation using imaginary agents.
+Through this representation, we show that Causality is equivalent to Causal Implementability (and, therefore, Dead-Lock Freeness) in Theorem \ref{ImaginarySequentialImplicationsEquivalence}, complementing the existing implication relations presented in Theorem \ref{ImplicationsThm} via generalizing the equivalence result of \cite[Theorem 4]{AnderslandTeneketzisI} to general standard Borel models; this addresses an open question on the equivalence between Causality and Causal Implementability for general spaces noted in \cite[p.
+251]{Teneketzis2}.
+Moreover, we provide novel proofs of the fact that Causality implies Dead-lock Freeness and Solvability Measurability (Proposition \ref{C implies DF} and \ref{C implies SM}).